WQCD (AM): History

 On September 1, 2020, WDLR and WMYC re-branded as "My 92.9".
 On November 21, 2020, WMYC would drop the format to adopt an alternative rock format under the operation of WWCD Limited; at that time, it was similarly announced that WDLR would begin simulcasting the new format of WMYC on January 1, 2021.
 The station changed its call sign to WQCD on December 8, 2020.

 The local marketing agreement with WWCD Limited ended on January 31, 2024.
 On February 1, Delmar Media launched an in-house alternative rock format on WWCD (the former WMYC; renamed WXGT) and WQCD as "93X".
 Delmar announced that the first ten days of "93X" would be commercial-free, and that the station would carry news updates from ABC News Radio.
 After five weeks, WXGT and WQCD moved to an oldies format on March 8, 2024, returning to the "My 92.9" branding used in 2020 and retaining the ABC affiliation; Delmar had continued to use the "My" branding in the Delaware area on WDLR (1270 AM).

 On March 18, 2025, WQCD changed their format from oldies to Spanish tropical, branded as "Rumba 92.9" (Temporary format; WQCD will be changing to Regional Mexican as "La Grande 92.9 on April 1).

+On January 20, 2026, WQCD changed its format from Regional Mexican to a simulcast of classic rock-formatted WVXG 95.1 FM Mount Gilead, branded as "93X".